Do you want to import data using Proc Import?

 PROC IMPORT in SAS is used to read data to SAS.
 Reading data from an external file is the most frequent task of a SAS programmer.

-One thing to remember is that PROC IMPORT procedure can import data only that data type is supported by SAS.
-SAS can import only numeric and character data types.
+Before we start, remember that the PROC IMPORT procedure can import data only if SAS and SAS support that data type can import only numeric and character data types.

 PROC IMPORT DATAFILE=filename OUT=sas-dataset<data-set-options> DBMS= data-source-identifier REPLACE; SHEET= sheet-name GETNAMES=Yes/No DATAROW=n; RANGE=range-values RUN;